Opiate Drugs - Opioids vs Opiates – What’s The Difference?

 Holistic Therapies For Opiate Addiction and Abuse

-As well as therapeutic treatments designed to enable the patients with a safe form of communication, holistic therapies have also proven useful in treating opiate addiction.
+As well as treatments designed to provide patients with a safe form of communication, holistic therapies have also proven useful in treating opiate addiction.

 Holistic therapies have limited availability in the community on the NHS but are available in most rehabs to complement an opiate rehabilitation programme.
 They include: